Human Resources Management history, best and worst practices, HRM process, handy examples and more to be found in this essential guide.

-Effective Human Resources Management or HRM is a vital area of business and key to improving organisational performance.
-Exploring areas of employee engagement and motivation, organisational development, learning and development, labour relations and the strategic environment organisations compete within, allows you to gain an understanding of the complex world of HRM.
+Effective Human Resources Management also known as HRM is a vital area of business strategy and key to improving organizational performance.
+Exploring areas of employee engagement and motivation, organizational development, learning and development, labour relations and the strategic environment organizations compete within, allows you to gain an understanding of the complex world of HRM.
 This essential guide is here to provide an insight into various methods to tackle human resources management.

-The term Human Resources Management (HRM) is the process that essentially covers the key procedures, tasks, activities and policies in an organisation in relation to their primary assets - the employees.
-This includes, but is not exclusive to, recruitment, training, compensation, developing policies and developing strategies to retain talent.
+Human Resources Management (HRM) is the process that covers the key procedures, tasks, activities and policies in an organization in relation to their primary assets - the employees.
+This includes, but is not exclusive to; recruitment, training, compensation, developing policies and developing strategies to retain talent.

-Human Resources Management is a concept that has been utilised ever since human beings started following an organised way of life.
-It’s the degree to which it has been utilised which is constantly developing.
-Even during ancient times only the best soldiers were recruited for the royal armies, and the same ethos still stands today in recruitment processes.
+Human Resources Management is a concept that has been utilized ever since human beings started following an organized way of life.
+It’s the degree to which it has been utilized which is constantly developing.
+Even during ancient times, only the best soldiers were recruited for the royal armies, and the same ethos still stands today in recruitment processes.
 Nonetheless there are notable events that have played a big part in shaping the world of HRM today.

 HRM can be found with pre-historic roots due to its association with various organizational functions such as the process of selecting a tribal leader, or passing on vital knowledge through generations about hunting, health, safety, and gathering food.

 The first written example of HRM elements being used within society was within China where employee screening techniques were used all the way back in 1115 BC.
 The Greeks had developed apprenticeship programs by 2000 BC.
 These are examples of how key recruitment has always been in selecting and training the right people for certain jobs.